cudmore/protocols/worley-shuler-prairie.md

 I have added this path to matlab 2013b: f:\cudmore\matlabVideo

-This will save an image every 0.5 seconds into f:\cudmore\tmp\myfirstimage.tif
+This script will open a live feed of the video camera on top of the scope and will save an average image (taken from 3 snapshots) every 0.2 seconds into f:\cudmore\tmp\myfirstimage.tif

-Igor canvas can then load this
+Igor canvas can then load this video image into a canvas

+**Important**.
+If the live vido feed fails, you need to close the window and reopen it by typing bCapture at Matlab command prompt.
+If this still does not work, unplug the camera USB, reinsert USB and try again.
+When the live video fails you can visually see this as the specle noise of the video will stop being noticeable.

 ## Hooking up treadmill

+1. Attach red/male/motor ethernet cable to female/motor ethernet on the treadmill imaging platform
+2. Attach green/male/led ethernet cable to female/led ethernet on the treadmill imaging platform
+3. Plug in the 12v AC/DC adapter near the Raspberry Pi. **IMPORTANT**.
+Only plug this in when the red/male/motor ethernet is attached.

+## Tearing down the treadmill

+1. Unplug the 12v AC/DC adapter near the raspberry Pi
+2. Unplug both red/motor and green/led ethernet cables from the treadmill imaging platform.

+## One time hookup of Raspberry Pi (treadmill computer system) to scope and main Prairie View imaging computer

 1. 3x BNC should be plugged in to Prairie BNC breakout
     - **Trig 1 In**, first (left) on treadmill rat-nest.
 Purpose: Allow treadmill to trigger Prairie View
     - **PCI-6052E AI0**, there is a t-splitter, second (middle) on treadmill rat-nest.
 Purpose: Allow Prairie View to record the frame clock which passes through Treadmill
     - **PCI-6052E AI1**, third (right) on treadmill rat-nest.
 Purpose: Allow Prairie View to record status of motor

-2. 2x ethernet cables
-    - 1st, red, motor, red
-    - 2nd, green, ir led and encoder (encoder not used)

-3. 1x USB dongle
+2. 1x USB dongle
     - USB dongle from rats-nest to usb port on computer.
 Purpose: View video feed from camera on computer with Virtual Dub

-4. IMPORTANT: DO this last.
-Plug in 12v ac/dc on rat-nest
-    Purpose: This is motor and ir led power.
-    If motor cable (red ethernet) is unplugged while 12v is plugged, will burn motor board Always check that motor (red ethernet) is plugged in before pluggin in 12v ac/dc

 ## Starting treadmill software

-Login to pi using putty software
+Login to pi using putty software (use ssh port 22)

 ```
 ip: 10.16.81.61